cliffjones/cliffjones.github.io/content/dreampunk.md

 }!![Alice asleep dreaming of Wonderland](alice-dreaming) From [+*Alice in Wonderland*](https://www.imdb.com/title/tt0043274/)

-Philip K. Dick described himself as an “acosmic pantheist.”
-He believed there was no such thing as a true external reality, only the endlessly complex mind of God.
+Philip K. Dick described himself as an “acosmic panentheist.”
+He believed there was no such thing as a true physical universe, only the endlessly complex mind of God.
 What that’s essentially saying is that the Tweedles were right: “Life is but a dream.”

 If that’s all a bit much to unpack, don’t worry; it’s meant to be.
 The goal of dreampunk fiction is not to feed people a particular ideology but to make them feel just uncomfortable enough with their own assumptions that they take a fresh look around with honest curiosity.